Skip to main content

 Edit the Document: Detached or Synced Mode

-1. You can change the title of your guidde by clicking and typing in the title on the top left (both from the video and the document editor sections).
+1. You can change the title of your guidde from the editor by clicking it and typing in the title on the top left (both from the video and the document editor sections).

 preview